gohugoio/hugoDocs/content/en/getting-started/quick-start.md

 View your site at the URL displayed in your terminal.
 Press `Ctrl + C` to stop Hugo's development server.

-**Note**: The above will install the theme but you'll have example content.
-The theme ships with example content.
-To see it, do the following:
+**Note**: The above will install the theme but you'll have no example content.
+The theme ships with some you can use.
+To see it, run the following commands:

 ```text
 cp -r themes/ananke/exampleSite/content/ content/